brvnaleao/banking-api-stone/README.md

 **Method** : `POST`

- All fields are required and the value must be in cents.
+ All fields are required and the value must be sent in cents.

 ```json
 {